shivannis/xandr-docs-public/xandr-docs/articles/monetize/click-tracking.md

 # Microsoft Monetize - Click tracking

 Click tracking serves many useful purposes within the ad serving industry as a whole.
-For Xandr, click tracking is necessary for optimizing to CPC and CPA goals, for bidding CPC and CPA, and for measuring a campaign's success.
+For Microsoft Advertising, click tracking is necessary for optimizing to CPC and CPA goals, for bidding CPC and CPA, and for measuring a campaign's success.

-In order for Xandr to track a click to the corresponding impression, a click tracker needs to load when a user clicks on a creative.
-When the Xandr click tracker is loaded:
+In order for Microsoft Advertising to track a click to the corresponding impression, a click tracker needs to load when a user clicks on a creative.
+When the Microsoft Advertising click tracker is loaded:

-1. A click is recorded on the Xandr server.
+1. A click is recorded on the Microsoft Advertising server.
 1. There is a redirect to the webpage that follows the click tracker.

     For example: